EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: The Proposed EARL Method

 For each positive sample $\alpha_j^\ell\in\mathcal{P}$, SDW module calculates weight $\mathcal{W}_j$ according to the scale of $g_i$ that it belongs to, and the L2 distance between $\alpha_j^\ell$ and center point of $g_i$, which is represented as $d_{\alpha_j^\ell,g_i}$.
 For classification, $\mathcal{W}_j$ is used to weight the probability for the corresponding category.
 For box regression, we first establish the regression loss and then multiply by $\mathcal{W}_j$.
 Here, $\mathcal{W}_j$ is formulated as:

 where $m=max(\frac{h_i}{2},\frac{w_i}{2})$, and $d_{\mathcal{P},g_i}$ is the set of all the distance of positive samples for $g_i$.
-The weight is normalized as in Equation (\ref{eq:7}) to make sure that the highest weight is given to the closest positive sample, which is regarded as the sample with the highest quality.
+The weight is normalized as in Eq. (\ref{eq:7}) to make sure that the highest weight is given to the closest positive sample, and achieves adaptive distance weighting, i.e., assigning larger weights to the samples close to the center of the target, and smaller weights to the samples near the boundaries.

 Finally, $\mathcal{W}_j$ is applied to weight the classification probability and box regression loss.
 The total loss $\mathcal{L}_{total}$ is constructed with two types of loss, i.e., the classification loss $\mathcal{L}_{cls}$ and box regression loss $\mathcal{L}_{reg}$, denoted as